fabaff/fsl-test-bench/README.md

-# FSL Test bench
+# Security Test bench

-The **FSL Test bench** provides a save environment for security auditing and testing and can be used for teaching security testing methodologies.
+The **Security Test bench** provides a save environment for security auditing and testing and can be used for teaching security testing methodologies.
 At the moment the focus lies on web applications.
 All application are running on top of a current Fedora installation with a ​Lighttpd web server and a ​MySQL server.

 The FSL Test bench includes: